 - Consensus property requirements specify fine aggregate angularity, percentage of fracture faces, and sand equivalent (clay content) values as well as shape.
 Angular aggregates resist rutting due to their greater shear resistance, but they also tend to form higher aggregate air voids; a problem when trying to control the amount of binder used.
 Superpave aggregate consensus properties are based on anticipated equivalent single-axle loads (ESALs) and depth from the surface.

-- Source properties is a third criteria not covered in M 323 but often used when more traditional tests for durability and soundness are required locally.
+- Source properties are the third criteria not covered in M 323 but are often used when more traditional tests for durability and soundness are required locally.

 |AASHTO||ASTM||Test Description||Testing Equipment|

 |T 304||C1252||Void Content of Fine Aggregate||Fine Aggregate Angularity Apparatus|